williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 The moment "Start PLC" is pressed, every one of these pins changes function.
 GPIO5 (the sensor's own CS pin) and the entire SPI0 bus (7, 8, 9, 10, 11) get reassigned away from SPI/Blinka control.

 **Root cause:**
-OpenPLC Runtime's "Raspberry Pi" hardware layer initializes a hardcoded set of GPIO pins as plain digital inputs/outputs as soon as the PLC starts — independent of anything actually written in the ST/LD program.
-That hardcoded pin set includes GPIO 5, 9, 10, 11 (claimed as inputs) and 7, 8 (claimed as outputs) — i.e., exactly the MAX31865's CS line plus the whole SPI0 bus.
-Once reclaimed as plain GPIO, the pins can no longer carry SPI signals, so the MAX31865 chip returns garbage (effectively a zero raw ADC code), which converts to 0 Ω / ~-242°C.
+Setting the runtime's hardware layer as Raspberry Pi forces a hardcoded set of GPIO pins as plain digital inputs or outputs as soon as the PLC starts up, which ios independant of anything written in the actual ST program.
+These hardcoded pins included GPIO 5,9,10,11, which were claimed as inputs, and GPIO 7,8, claimed as outputs.
+This explains why only a power cycle fixes everything, the GPIO function registers are rebooted when the pi reloads the SPI device tree.

-This also explains why only a power cycle (not just stopping the program) fixes it: the GPIO function-select registers are written directly by the hardware layer and aren't automatically reverted when the process exits — only a reboot reloads the SPI device-tree overlay and restores the pins.

-**Fix applied:**
+**How I fixed it:**
-This project's design never needs OpenPLC to touch real Pi GPIO — all data exchange happens through Modbus registers (`%QW0`, `%QX0.0`), which are pure software values regardless of hardware layer.
+This project's design never needs OpenPLC to touch real Pi GPIO — all data exchange happens through Modbus registers (`%QW0`, `%QX0.0`), which are pure software values regardless of the hardware layer.
 So:

 1. OpenPLC Web UI → **Settings → Hardware**.
-2. Change the hardware layer from **Raspberry Pi** to **Blank for Linux** — specifically the Linux-flavored blank option, not just the generic "Blank" entry (the two are similarly named but behave differently; "Blank for Linux" was the one that actually stopped the GPIO claiming).
+2. Change the hardware layer from **Raspberry Pi** to **Blank for Linux** — specifically the Linux-flavored blank option, not just the generic "Blank" entry which tries to compile the program for Windows.
 3. Restart the runtime.

-(If a given OpenPLC version doesn't expose this option, the fallback is editing `raspberrypi.cpp`'s `inBufferPinMask` / `outBufferPinMask` arrays to exclude GPIO 5, 7, 8, 9, 10, 11, then rebuilding the runtime from source.)

 **Status:** Fix applied. ✅ Sensor no longer breaks on PLC start.
-**Next:** re-run the Phase 3 latency test under the corrected hardware layer and log results below.

 ---